 - 1. Select the objective that will be used for the acquisition and verify that the matching lens is selected in the software. - 2.
-Adjust the light on the microscope so that it is comfortable to look at the slide through the oculars. - Live Image mode is on (Acquisition>Live Image is checked). - 4.
+Adjust the light on the microscope so that it is comfortable to look at the slide through the oculars. - 3.
+Acquire>Display>Live Image is on. - 4.
 Load the slide onto the microscope and bring the slide into focus at a low magnification (2x or 5x). - 5.
 Using the joystick, bring the desired location into view. - 6.
 Use Joy Track to maintain registration between stage movements and your contours. - 7.
-To begin tracing, turn off the Joy Track mode: - 8.
+To begin tracing, turn off the Joy Track mode. - 8.
 Right-click and select End Joystick Mode. - 9.
 Begin tracing a contour around the first region of interest on the slide, staying close to the tissue. - 10.
-Continue tracing around all the sections to be acquired. - Trace around the entire brain section (or even multiple brain sections) or around a single structure in the brain.
+Continue tracing around all the sections to be scanned.

+Trace around the entire brain section (or even multiple brain sections) or around a single structure in the brain.

-Virtual Tissue creates an image file for each region delineated by a contour.
+An image file is generated for each region delineated by a contour.
 To obtain an individual image for each section, trace a contour around each section.